Australian shares drop as global virus cases climb, U.S. stimulus deal stalls

 Denting sentiment further was a Reuters poll that showed lower immigration and high unemployment will keep the Australian recovery’s path uneven despite the worst having passed for the economy.

-Energy stocks were the top losers, closing nearly 3% lower as oil prices dropped.
+Energy stocks .AXEJ were the top losers, closing nearly 3% lower as oil prices dropped.

-Miners shed 2.2%, with BHP Group and Rio Tinto each falling about 2.5%.
+Miners .AXMM shed 2.2%, with BHP Group BHP.AX and Rio Tinto RIO.AX each falling about 2.5%.

 Our Standards: The Thomson Reuters Trust Principles.